Hidden Gems Itinerary

 DAY THREE: (Monday)

 Downtown Shopping (1-2 hours)

 Head downtown to Main Street Cooperstown to take in the small-town charm noted by the likes of Architectural Digest and MSN.com.
-There is much to discover in this famed, one-stoplight town, including the National Baseball Hall of Fame and Museum, Cooperstown Bat Company, and some of the world's best donuts at Schneider's Bakery.
+There is much to discover in this famed, one-stoplight town, including the National Baseball Hall of Fame and Museum, Where It All Began Bat Company, and some of the world's best donuts at Schneider's Bakery.
 Don't miss the historic Doubleday Baseball Field and make time to enjoy a meal at one of the many great dining options in town ranging from casual coffee shops to farm-to-table and international cuisine.

 Hyde Hall (Daily tours on the hour 10 to 3 pm) (1.5-2 hours)

 A National Historic Landmark, Hyde Hall sits within the grounds of Glimmerglass State Park.
 Considered the finest example of a neoclassic country mansion, take one of the daily tours that explore the history spanning five generations of family from the early 1800s to 1943.
 This spectacular home with nearly 50 rooms filled with original furnishings and distinctive architectural details recalls the time in American history when powerful English families enjoyed large estates in their former colonies.

 Enjoy the outdoor splendors of Glimmerglass State Park with a hike along one of the rolling, partially-wooded trails that offer spectacular views of Otsego Lake.
 In summer, Glimmerglass offers camping, picnicking, playgrounds, biking, fishing, and hiking, as well as swimming from the public beach area.
 In winter, there's cross-country skiing, ice skating, snowshoeing and ice-fishing.